vargovargo/professional/vargoTEDx.md

 --->

 Today I want to talk about our urban nature as humans,  I want to take us through some of that history in order to help us understand a bit more about what our future could be and the role cities could play in it.

+##Urban History##

+Our urban history has been punctuated by two reoccuring trends.
+> First, the number of us living in ciites and urban areas has been increasing steadily.
+It is one of the most reliable trends of the last 10,000 years and matches up well with population growth in general.
+Today there are thousands of cities and we have the largest cities that we've ever seen in history. ___Shanghai___ claims more than 25 million people.

+> Second, this urban path has been coupled with revolutionary innovations.
+Agriculture.
+Government.
+Written language.
+Science.
+Art.
+For as long as we've been settling in cities they've been means of helping us create new ideas -- in many cases ideas that we still benefit from today.

+So if we look at urban history we see these trends.
+The first settlements were coincident to the development of agriculture.
+Then we see evidence of cities like Jeruselem and eventually the development of administrative units and more investment in staying and protecting a place (with the invention of the walled city).
+Specialization of tasks in the cities helps develop food surpluses and we see the first evidence of writing (necessary for keeping records).
+Next cities appear in Crete and China.
+The cities of Rome and Alexandria get thier starts.
+Moving to BC, Rome reaches its prominance and serves as a world and historic touchstone for culture, art, technology, wealth, and power.

 If you just moved from this to this, have you urbanized?